AzonInc/Doorman/docs/guide/firmware/stock-firmware.md

 # Stock Firmware <Badge type="tip" text="ESP-IDF Framework" />

-This is the prefered Firmware as it works out of the Box with Doorman S3.
-It supports Improv via Bluetooth LE.
+This is the preferred firmware as it works out of the box with the Doorman S3 and supports Improv via Bluetooth LE.

 ### Update Firmware
-There are a few ways to update the firmware:
+There are several ways to update the firmware:
 - ESPHome OTA <Badge type="warning" text="Requires ESPHome Dashboard" />
 - HTTP OTA <Badge type="tip" text="Latest release build, no customization" />
 - Web Serial <Badge type="tip" text="Latest release build, no customization" />

-You can connect your Doorman via USB-C and click the button below to install the latest and greatest Doorman Stock Firmware right here via Web Serial.
+You can connect your Doorman via USB-C and click the button below to install the latest Doorman Stock Firmware directly through Web Serial.
 <esp-web-install-button manifest="../../firmware/release/doorman-stock/manifest.json">
     <button slot="activate">
         <div class="custom-layout">